petebytes/local-ai-packaged/README.md

 **Self-hosted AI Package** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Ollama for your local LLMs, Open WebUI for an interface to chat with your N8N agents, and Supabase for your database, vector store, and authentication.
+Now with HTTPS support for secure access on your local network!

 This is Cole's version with a couple of improvements and the addition of Supabase, Open WebUI, and Flowise!
 Postgres was also removed since Supabase runs Postgres under the hood.
 Also, the local RAG AI Agent workflow from the video will be automatically in your n8n instance if you use this setup instead of the base one provided by n8n!

 [Original Local AI Starter Kit by the n8n team](https://github.com/n8n-io/self-hosted-ai-starter-kit)